 Page 22: “Although the NT concepts of the Spirit of God are largely a continuation of those of the OT, in the NT, there is a gradual revelation that the Spirit of God is a person.
 The majority of NT texts reveal God’s spirit as something, not someone, this is especially seen in the parallelism between the spirit and the power of God.”
 (The New Catholic Encyclopedia, 13:575)

-“…Trinitarians have often persecuted and even killed those who rejected the Trinity doctrine…They have killed their fellow Trinitarians in wartime … all in the name of the same Trinitarian God? … Thus the teaching of confusing doctrines about God has led to actions that violate his laws”
+“…Trinitarians have often persecuted and even killed those who rejected the Trinity doctrine…They have killed their fellow Trinitarians in wartime … all in the name of the same Trinitarian God? … Thus the teaching of confusing doctrines about God has led to actions that violate his laws.”

 This mode of argumentation is called “poisoning the well.”
-It’s an attempt to create a negative image of your opponent such that you don’t even want to consider what he really believes or to listen to what he has to say.
+It’s an attempt to create a very negative image of your opponent such that you don’t even want to consider what he really believes or to listen to what he has to say.

-They continued: “By honouring God and worshipping him on his terms, we can avoid the judgement that he will soon bring on apostate Christendom” (p 31).
+They continued: “By honouring God and worshipping him on his terms, we can avoid the judgement that he will soon bring on apostate Christendom” (p.
+31).

 Such hypocrisy!
 Does it honour God to promote falsehoods in His name?
-Does it honour God to hack up quotations and hide scholarly evidences that refute your views?
-Does it honour God to quote His enemies who oppose His Word and deny His nature as authorities?
+Does it honour God to hack up quotations and hide scholarly evidence that refute your views?
+Does it honour God to quote people who oppose His Word and deny His nature as authorities?